Southampton: 19th century

 The town experienced major expansion during the Victorian era.
 The Southampton Docks company had been formed in 1835.
 In October 1838 the foundation stone of the docks was laid and the first dock opened in 1842.
 The structural and economic development of docks continued for the next few decades.
 The railway link to London was fully opened in May 1840.
 Southampton subsequently became known as The Gateway to the Empire.

 In his 1854 book The Cruise of the Steam Yacht North Star John Choules described Southampton thus: "I hardly know a town that can show a more beautiful Main Street than Southampton, except it be Oxford.
 The High Street opens from the quay, and under various names it winds in a gently sweeping line for one mile and a half, and is of very handsome width.
 The variety of style and color of material in the buildings affords an exhibition of outline, light and colour, that I think is seldom equalled.
 The shops are very elegant, and the streets are kept exceedingly clean."

-The port was used for military embarkation, including the Crimean war and the Boer War.
+The port was used for military embarkation, including the Crimean War and the Boer War.

 A new pier, with ten landing stages, was opened by the Duke of Connaught on 2 June 1892.
+The Grand Theatre opened in 1898.
+It was demolished in 1960.

 20th century

 From 1904 to 2004, the Thornycroft shipbuilding yard was a major employer in Southampton, building and repairing ships used in the two World Wars.
 In 1912, the RMS Titanic sailed from Southampton.
 497 men (four in five of the crew on board the vessel) were Sotonians, with about a third of those who perished in the tragedy hailing from the city.
-Today, visitors can see the Titanic Engineers Memorial in East Park, built in 1914, dedicated to the ship's engineers who died on board.
-Nearby is another memorial, commemorating the ship's musicians.
+Today, visitors can see the Titanic Engineers' Memorial in East Park, built in 1914, dedicated to the ship's engineers who died on board.
+Nearby is another Titanic memorial, commemorating the ship's musicians.

 Southampton subsequently became the home port for the transatlantic passenger services operated by Cunard with their Blue Riband liner RMS Queen Mary and her running mate RMS Queen Elizabeth.
 In 1938, Southampton docks also became home to the flying boats of Imperial Airways.
 Southampton Container Terminals first opened in 1968 and has continued to expand.

 Southampton was designated No. 1 Military Embarkation port during World War I and became a major centre for treating the returning wounded and POWs.
 It was also central to the preparations for the Invasion of Europe during World War II in 1944.